danielgch2912/recipes/README.md

 To find a recipe, you can do a GET on the url: **/api/v1/recipe/find** using the following parameters:

 ````
-text: Look for this text in the title or instructions variables.
+text: Text filter to be applied in title and instructions of recipes.
 include: Includes a determined ingredient in the search
 exclude: Excludes a determined ingredient in the search
-servings: How many people this recipes serves
+servings: How many people this recipe serves
 vegetarian: Whether it is a vegetarian recipe or not
 ````